leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 <br>
 # Modelling Overview  <a name="modelling-overview"></a>

-We will build a model that looks to accurately predict *leave*, based upon the employee data listed above.
+We will build a model that looks to accurately predict *Left*, based upon the employee data listed above.

 If that can be achieved, we can use this model to predict the probability of future employee leaving, allowing the company to act, minimising the chance of the company losing a good employee.